Interpretability in Deep Time Series Models Demands Semantic Alignment: Semantic Alignment for Time Series

-SA in temporal domains therefore requires two conditions: (i) the encoder must map raw observations to representations \( U_t \) that align with instantaneous concepts \( C^{U}_t \), and (ii) the propagation mechanisms must align representations \( Z_t \) to dynamic concepts \( C^{Z}_t \) not only at time $t$, but also at the future time $t+1$.
+SA in temporal domains therefore requires two conditions (Fig.~\ref{fig:alignment_diagram}): (i) the encoder must map raw observations to representations \( U_t \) that align with instantaneous concepts \( C^{U}_t \), and (ii) the propagation mechanisms must produce representations $Z_{t+1}$ that align with the dynamic concept $C^{Z}_{t+1}$ predicted from $\mathbf{x}_{\leq t}$.

-\begin{example} \textit{If the model's propagation mechanism fails to preserve the alignment of }thermal stress\textit{ over time, \( \mathbf{z}_t \) at time \( t \) might align with the actual }thermal stress\textit{, but \( \mathbf{z}_{t+1} \) could represent a different, unrelated concept, potentially leading to critical misinterpretations.} \end{example}

-Formally, SA can be defined as follows; see Fig.~\ref{fig:alignment_diagram} for a visual reference. \begin{definition}[\textbf{Semantic alignment of concepts}] Consider a model as in Section~\ref{sec:DeepTSmodels} with stochastic processes \(X_t\), \(U_t\), and \(Z_t\).
-Let \(C^{U}_t\) and \(C^{Z}_{t+1}\) be \(\sigma(X_{\leq t})\)-measurable concept processes.